geppettodivacin/markdown-to-jira/README.md

 : TASK-123
 ```

+Some brief notes on definition lists:

+1. They begin with an unindented key.
+2. They are followed by one or more "definitions," prefixed by either a tilde
+   (`~`) or a colon (`:`).
+3. They must have a blank line before them and a blank line (or end of file)
+   after them.

 See Pandoc's documentation on [definition lists][pandoc-definition] for more
-information on that.
-See section below for more info about
+information on those.
+See the section below for more info about
 [issue links](#issue-links).

 [pandoc-definition]: https://pandoc.org/MANUAL.html#definition-lists (Definition lists)